 Bribery of a Public Servant or Party Officer

-Bribery of a public servant or party officer requires that a person intentionally offers, confers or agrees to confer a benefit upon a public servant or party officer with the intent to influence the public servant’s or party officer’s vote, opinion, judgment, exercise of discretion or other action in his official capacity as a public servant or party officer.
+Bribery of a public servant or party officer requires that a person intentionally offers, confers or agrees to confer a benefit upon a public servant or party officer with the intent to influence the public servant's or party officer's vote, opinion, judgment, exercise of discretion or other action in his official capacity as a public servant or party officer.
 This offense also can be committed while a public servant or party officer, solicits, or agrees to accept any benefit upon an understanding that his vote, opinion, judgment, exercise of discretion or other action as a public servant or party officer may be influenced.
 It is no defense to a prosecution under this section that a person sought to be influenced was not qualified to act in the desired way because such person had not yet assumed office, lacked jurisdiction or for any other reason.
 Bribery of a public servant or party officer is a class four felony.
-A criminal defense attorney knows that an accusation such as this can be harmful to a person’s reputation.
+A criminal defense attorney knows that the mere accusation such as this can be harmful to a person's reputation.